under-score/copy_paste_finder/README.md

     [--min-period 50] \
     [--max-period 250] \
     [--max-lag 300] \
-    [--out output.pdf]
+    [--out output.pdf] \
+    [--forensics]
 ```

 The [entropy calculation](https://github.com/markusenglund/copy-paste-detective?ref=sciencedetective.org) depends on an idea of Markus Eglund and may not be used without his permission.
 All other modules have been developed during the [PREVENT-TAHA8](https://www.bmj.com/content/391/bmj-2024-083382/rapid-responses) trial as discussed at the [blog](https://www.wjst.de/blog/sciencesurf/2025/11/is-there-a-data-agnostic-method-to-find-repetitive-data-in-clinical-trials/) of the author and are freely available.